-If you aren’t aware of the long and sordid drama about our six month
+If you aren’t aware of the long and sordid drama about our six-month

 There weren’t tons of homes on the market and we walked into this gorgeous newer house with a killer 180-degree ocean view and were like ‘sure, let’s do it, let’s raise our family here’.
-It was a new idea for us, seeing as EVERY home we’d ever had needed updating/renovating *needed being a relative term, but this house was only a year old and needed NOTHING.
+A ‘new’ home was also a new concept for us, seeing as EVERY home we’ve owned updating/renovating *needed being a relative term.
+This house was only a year old and needed NOTHING.

 Don’t let it suck you in…sure it looks cute, but it bites

-But, luckily, I had a very understanding husband who agreed that the house was sucking the life out of us.
+And luckily, I have a very understanding husband who agreed that the house was sucking the life out of us.
 We were able to sell it and buy our friggin’ DREAM HOME!
 Seriously, I’d stalked this house for years as it was in our old neighbourhood.
 I’d walk buy it whispering ‘oh yes, you will be mine, one day you will be mine…’ and now it is.
 I am that creepy.